 Anthropology has been taught at Oxford since E.B.
 Tylor began lecturing on the subject in 1883 in the Pitt Rivers Museum.
 A Diploma in Anthropology was inaugurated in 1905, the first such course to be offered in a British university.
 R.R.
 Marett became Reader in Social Anthropology in 1910 and in 1914 established a Department of Social Anthropology.
 The first Professor of Social Anthropology, A.R.
 Radcliffe-Brown, was appointed in 1937 and he renamed the Department as the Institute of Social Anthropology.
 His successors have been Sir Edward Evans-Pritchard (1946-70), Maurice Freedman (1970-75), Rodney Needham (1976-90), John Davis (1990-95), David Parkin (1996-2008), and David Gellner (2008-).
 In 2006 a second Chair in Social Anthropology was established, to which Harvey Whitehouse was appointed from October 2006.
 The Curators of the Pitt Rivers Museum have been Henry Balfour (1891-1939), T.K.
 Penniman (1939-63), B.E.B.
 Fagg (1964-75), B.A.L.
 Cranstone (1976-85), and Schuyler Jones (1985-97).
 Under Dr Jones the post was retitled Director of the Pitt Rivers Museum and the Directorship has been held by Dr Michael O'Hanlon (1998-2015) and, since 2016, by Dr Laura Van Broekhoven.

 Apart from the Museum, the School’s buildings are clustered together on both sides of Banbury Road.
-In addition to staff offices, these buildings contain teaching spaces, library facilities (including the Tylor Library which houses 21,000 books, some 70 current periodicals, and about 14,000 pamphlets), meeting rooms, audio-visual equipment, computing facilities, common rooms, and kitchens.
+In addition to staff offices, these buildings contain teaching spaces, meeting rooms, audio-visual equipment, computing facilities, common rooms, and kitchens.